 - If the dough is too sticky, try scooping it into the pan, then placing plastic wrap or parchment on top.
 Press it down with your hands—it spreads much easier this way.

 - Drop small, well-spaced pieces of dough over the filling (like in the photo above).
-Avoid covering the top completely—you want that cherry filling to peek through for a prettier look and gooier texture.
+Avoid covering the top completely, you want that cherry filling to peek through for a prettier look and gooier texture.

 - Let the bars cool completely before slicing.
 Trust me, it’s worth the wait!
 Cutting them too soon will make the filling messy and the topping mushy.
 To speed things up, pop them in the fridge.
+If the bars still seem runny after cooling, they likely needed a few more minutes in the oven.

 Variations